-Full Stack Web Developer program: modules from Vocational Qualification in Information and Communications Technology (you may continue on with the studies and finish the whole qualification if you wish to do so)
+Full Stack Web Developer program: modules from Vocational Qualification in Information and Communications Technology (you may complete the whole qualification with extra studies, if you wish to do so)

 Full Stack Web Developer program is designed for career-changing adults who want to work as software developers.
 Studying in the program is very practical in comparison to academic studying.
 The studies focus 100 % on getting the core skills needed as software developer.

 Everything made sense.
 Sometimes I was wondering in class if this needs to be taught, but I later found out I needed it.
 And sometimes I wondered why this tool is used, but now I stare at it all the time.
 It is quite different when there are teachers who have done the work themselves than learning things by yourself.
 We had the support of our teachers.

 Druid is an uncompromising and uncomplicated software house who focus on open source and open attitude.

 The semesters from January to December 2024 are in school with our teachers.
 Before the summer holiday, there will be a student-team-based software development project.
 Before the Christmas holiday, a student team-based project will be held in collaboration with our main program partner, Druid.

 The studies will finish with an internship period up to 5 months and it will take place during the spring semester of 2025.